 How will you pay for the trip?

 Chasing a dream takes money, and that’s certainly the case with trips of a lifetime.
 African safaris can carry a hefty price tag, as can round-the-world cruises.
 Of course, there are bargains to be had, and you can look for those if you’re more interested in getting a great value instead of seeing a particular destination.
-Egypt, for example, offers incredibly well-priced excursions since tourism rates have dropped tremendously in recent years due to the threat of terrorism.
+Whenever possible, travel during a destination’s “shoulder” season between peak and offseason.
+You’ll encounter fewer crowds and book everything from flights to hotels to excursions at a discount.

 But, we suggest following your dream and not the bargains.
 You’ve probably spent your lifetime planning budget trips.
 If there was ever a time to splurge, it’s on a bucket-list vacation.